As if there weren’t enough to worry about these days, women soon may be required to register for the military draft.

 The draft becomes a major liability

 During the war years, the Selective Service referred some 210,000 men to the Justice Department for prosecution.
-Of that number, less than 10 percent were indicted, just 4 percent were convicted, and only 1.5 percent (about 4,000) were sentenced to prison.
+Of that number, less than 10 percent were indicted, just four percent were convicted, and only one and a half percent (about 4,000) were sentenced to prison.
 Public sympathy for draft resisters helps explain why federal prosecutors were reluctant to go after violators and judges declined to sentence many of those convicted to prison.
 By the spring of 1970, a Gallup survey revealed that only 17 percent of adults favored jail time for those who refused to cooperate.
 According to the most detailed study of the Vietnam draft: “Had [draft law violators] been prosecuted as vigorously as bank robbers, the federal prison system would have had to double its capacity at the height of the war.”

 Brayton Harris, Assistant Director of Selective Service, admitted to a TV reporter that many men had registered as “Jimmy Carter” and some women registered as a protest.